-- Tell him/her that you now must do what you can to keep him/her (or the child - who is the subject of the allegation) safe. - Let the child know what you are going to do next and who else needs to know about it. - Let the child tell his or her whole story.
-Don't try to investigate or quiz the child but make sure that you are clear as to what he/she is saying. - Ask the child what he/she would like to happen because of what he/she has said, but don't make or infer promises you can't keep. - Give the child the ChildLine phone number: 0800 1111. - Make a written record of the disclosure using the words of the child, parent or teacher - Complete the TeenTech disclosure form and send to TeenTech's Designated Safeguarding Lead Maggie Philbin (maggie.philbin@teentech.com) and to Natasha Ramsden (natasha.ramsden@teentech.com) immediately who will decide whether or not a referral should be made - When decisions are made to share or withhold information, you should record who has been given the information and why - If you consider the incident has not been adequately followed up, you may make a referral yourself investigate cases and make a judgement on whether there should be a statutory intervention and/or a criminal investigation.
+Let the child know what you are going to do next and who else needs to know

+- Let the child tell his or her whole story.
+Don't try to investigate or quiz the child but make sure that you are clear as to what he/she is saying. - Ask the child what he/she would like to happen because of what he/she has said, but don't make or infer promises you can't keep. - Give the child the ChildLine phone number: 0800 1111. - Make a written record of the disclosure using the words of the child, parent or teacher - Complete the TeenTech Disclosure Form and send to TeenTech's Designated Safeguarding Trustee Lead, or Maggie Philbin immediately who will decide whether or not a referral should be made - When decisions are made to share or withhold information, you should record who has been given the information and why - If you consider the incident has not been adequately followed up, you may make a referral yourself

 If a child is in immediate danger or is at risk of harm, you should refer to children's social care and/or the police.
 Before doing so, you should try to establish the basic facts.
-However, it will be the role of social workers and the police to
+However, it will be the role of social workers and the police to investigate cases and make a judgement on whether there should be a statutory intervention and/or a criminal investigation.